The Best Graphic Novel Lists for Upper Elementary

 More Book Suggestions

-Still not sure what to read even after browsing these graphic novel lists?
-Check out this blog post where I share my favorite novels and activities to use with upper elementary students or this post with engaging novel projects to use with almost any book.
+Still not sure what to read, even after browsing these graphic novel lists?
+Check out this blog post where I share my favorite novels and activities to use with upper elementary studentsorthis post with engaging novel projects to use with almost any book.
 You can also enter your email below for more book lists and activity ideas sent straight to your inbox!

 Free Book Suggestion Guide